 We’d been going for about seven hours now.
 On the way down to the other side of the island, we were beginning to tire and soreness was setting in.
 Our next checkpoint would be Peel, on the western side of the island, and we had to make a call to whether this would be our personal finish.

 I was so torn about whether to carry on or not.
 Competitiveness and determination were gnawing away at me, and it felt wrong to stop.
 But in the end, we did stop.
 We hadn’t got a support vehicle, we’d made it all the way to the other side of the island in just eight hours, and it had been a challenging but good day so far.
 Sometimes, however hard it is, stopping is the right call.

 We got our medals and free ice cream, and then wandered to the beach and ate a delicious sandwich filled with queenies from a stand on the seafront.
 I don’t really remember much of the rest of the day apart from eating an enormous amount of food and getting a very early night.

 The next day, I woke up with the sorest buttocks I have experienced in my entire life.
 I staggered into the shower, my glutes freshly on fire with each step.
-It was the kind of day where you just want to curl up in big pair of knickers with a film and eat some treats.
-But we were on the Isle of Man and wanted to explore!
-Also, as much as my buttocks would have enjoyed the immediate gratification of a lazy day, I don’t think tomorrow they’d be thanking me any more.
+It was the kind of day where you just want to curl up in big pair of pants with a film and eat some treats.
+But, we wanted to explore, and as much as my buttocks would have enjoyed the immediate gratification of a lazy day, I don’t think tomorrow they’d be thanking me any more.
 Fearing the wrath of more buttock pain, we set off for a look around and to hopefully see a cat with no tail.